ktonon/two-medium-model/README.md

 stable because the GCM flux continually reinforces it through shadowing.
 At the same time, the GCM would have nothing to shadow if not for the density created by the standing wave.
-The result is a self-sustaining feedback loop between the two media---neither the LCM nor GCM "comes first," and no initial moment is required.
+The result is a self-sustaining feedback loop between the two media—neither the LCM nor GCM "comes first," and no initial moment is required.
 The system simply persists, with curvature, matter, and gravity all emerging from their mutual interaction.